 and engaged in the collection and dissemination of libellous materials for the purpose of discrediting the Soviet state and social regime.

-As a result of the measures undertaken by the Committee of State Security, the “initiative group” and the “Committee for Defence of Human Rights” had compromised themselves completely, and practically ceased to exist, and the activity of the “Russian section” was localized.
+As a result of the measures undertaken by the Committee of State Security, the “Action Group” and the “Committee for Defence of Human Rights” compromised themselves completely, and practically ceased to exist, and the activities of the “Russian section” [of Amnesty International] were localized.

 However, notwithstanding the failures of the efforts to create an “internal opposition” in the USSR, the adversary did not give up on this idea.